lucas-simoni/vite/README.md

 - [Sentry SDK](https://docs.sentry.io/platforms/javascript/guides/react/)
 - [React Hook Form](https://github.com/react-hook-form/react-hook-form) and [zod](https://github.com/colinhacks/zod) – for form state management and TS-first schema validation with static type inference
 - [React Helmet Async](https://github.com/staylor/react-helmet-async) – for document head management
+- [standard-version](https://github.com/conventional-changelog/standard-version) – for versioning, tagging and changelog generation (better used in the CI)

+## To-dos

+- Comment on NH UI Design Doc
+  - Vite
+  - S3 + CloudFront
+    - We can version just like we do in ECS/EKS, and we don't have to worry about a server serving the static files
+    - Automation should be ultimately easier
+    - Securely delivers static files to customers globally with low latency and high transfer speeds
+    - We can drop compression on build, since CloudFront supports gzip (and even better, brotli) compression out of the box
+  - Are we allowed to run linting and testing directly in the CI?
+We should be able to reduce a lot of the time spent taking advantage of pnpm caching
+- Make new branch with Okta and Sentry set up